spinalcordtoolbox/spinalcordtoolbox/README.md

 The simplest way to install SCT is to do it via a stable release.
 First, download the [latest release](https://github.com/neuropoly/spinalcordtoolbox/releases/latest).
 Major changes to each release are listed [here](CHANGES.md).

 N.B.
 We currently cover OS X (10.8+) and Debian/Ubuntu/Fedora/RedHat/CentOS platforms.
-If you have another OS, please use a [virtual machine](#using-virtual-machine).
+If you have another OS, please see [Installation with Docker](#installation-with-docker).

 If you have 10.7 or less, the only incompatibility is with ANTs, which you can compile on your station and then copy the binaries under SCT installation as explained [here](https://github.com/neuropoly/spinalcordtoolbox/wiki/binaries).